Vietnam to gain as EU-China investment pact stalls | DW | 09.07.2021

 Considerable investment over the past decade by South Korean giant Samsung has made its subsidiary the most profitable firm in Vietnam and has turned the country into the second-largest exporter of smartphones, after the United States.
 In recent years, Silicon Valley-based Apple and the Taiwanese tech giant Foxconn have also invested heavily in Vietnam, including an additional $700 million pledged this year.

-Data from the Ministry of Planning and Investment indicates that as of May 2021, cumulative foreign direct investment (FDI) from the Netherlands ($10.3 billion) is larger than that of the United States ($9.6 billion).
+Data from the Planning and Investment Ministry indicate that, as of May, cumulative foreign direct investment (FDI) from the Netherlands ($10.3 billion) was larger than that of the United States ($9.6 billion).
 But France, Germany and Luxembourg are currently ranked as only the 16th, 17th and 18th largest investors in Vietnam, respectively.
 Switzerland and Belgium come in 20th and 22nd.

 Analysis by DW reveals that increased EU investment in Vietnam remains uneven.
 German FDI stock in Vietnam increased by 7.6% between the first half of 2020 and the first half of 2021, from $2.08 billion to $2.24 billion.
 Belgium's FDI stock rose by 6.4% over the same period.
 However, the increase was more paltry for other EU states: The Netherlands rose by 1%, France by 1.2% and Luxembourg by just 0.6%